Your legal right – the 1st opportunity to buy your freehold

 Furthermore, if they choose to withdraw from the process, the leaseholders cannot start to negotiate to buy the leasehold for another year – by which time the freeholder may well have sold the freehold reversion to a third party.

-It is a criminal offence for a freeholder not to give leaseholders the right of first refusal.
+It is a criminal offence for a freehold to be sold without notice to the leaseholders under the right of first refusal.
 The leaseholders have the right to serve notice on the new owner and demand to see all the details of the transaction.

 They can also then force the new freeholder to sell the building to the leaseholders at whatever price they paid.